nicholaszdrzalka/nicholaszdrzalka/README.md

 # Hi, I'm Nick👋

-**'Computer Science Graduate from DePaul University pursuing a career in SWE'**
+**Computer Science Graduate from DePaul University pursuing a career in SWE**

 <!--
 **swyftcs/swyftcs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.